-17. Percent of identifiable guests served by an organization participating in HMIS prior to the event
+17. Percent of identifiable guests served by an organization participating in

 The 562 guests found to have been previously served by an organization participating in HMIS received a variety of services from programs located mostly in Hennepin County, including emergency shelter, transitional housing, permanent supportive housing, and homeless prevention and re-housing services through the state's Family Homeless Prevention and Assistance Program (FHPAP) and through HUD's Homeless Prevention and Rapid Re-Housing Program (HPRP).
 Other services received include emergency services such as food and clothing.